tesserato/dsbg/README.md

 ## Command-Line Arguments

-DSBG uses a range of command-line flags to customize its behavior.
-Here's a breakdown of each option:

 *   `-title <string>`:  The title of your blog or website.
 (Default: `Blog`)
 *   `-base-url <string>`:  The base URL for your website (e.g., `https://example.com`).
 Required for generating a correct RSS feed.
 (Default: none)